 Trash collection services are provided by the City for residential and commercial customers.
 Residential customers within the city limits are provided this service automatically.
+Currently curbside recycling is available to all City customers who want the service.
 Commercial hauling within the city limits is on a competitive basis with the City competing with other haulers for the commercial business.
 Annexation would not affect this arrangement.